 - (1) Day cares and preschools may be approved as an accessory use or as a principal use.
-Day cares and preschools are not permitted as a principal use in a unit of a two-unit dwelling, semi-detached dwelling, townhouse or a unit of a multiple unit dwelling. - (2) In any residential district, exterior alterations to a dwelling or former dwelling must be consistent with the residential character of the building or property. - (3) Required parking spaces may be located in a required front yard.
-Tandem parking spaces may be permitted where the site has no access to a lane.

-(4) Day cares shall provide at least 7m2 of outdoor play space for each child present under the age of 13 present in the facility at any one time, and must meet the following requirements.
+Day cares and preschools are not permitted as a principal use in a unit of a two-unit dwelling, semi-detached dwelling, townhouse or a unit of a multiple unit dwelling. - (2) In any residential district, exterior alterations to a dwelling or former dwelling must be consistent with the residential character of the building or property. - (3) All parking spaces may be located in a required front yard and may be tandem.
+(Revised Bylaw No. 10019 July 31, 2024) - (4) Day cares shall provide at least 7m2 of outdoor play space for each child present under the age of 13 present in the facility at any one time, and must meet the following requirements.
 A minimum of 3.5m2 per child must be located on-site and fenced.
 The remaining outdoor play space may be located at a nearby location provided that written approval by the Ministry of Education has been given.
 No outdoor play space is required for facilities which provide care only for persons over the age of 13.